 I know this is getting a little science-y… but try to stay with me here.
 It gets good!

 Briefly speaking, omega-6s form the anti-inflammatory PG1, saturated fats form the pro-inflammatory PG2, and omega-3s form the anti-inflammatory PG3.
 None of these are worse than the other; it’s all about the balance of the three in the body.
 An unbalanced ratio of these three fatty acids will cause inflammation to the body, no matter if an individual takes in a higher number of omega-6s or a higher intake of omega-3s.
-An individual could be taking in the perfect balance of fatty acids, but if they are also taking anti-inflammatory drugs like aspirin, NSAIDS, and steroids, this will inhibit the formation of prostaglandins and therefore disrupt the overall balance causing inflammation in the body by default.
+An individual could be taking in the perfect balance of fatty acids, but if they are also taking anti-inflammatory drugs like aspirin, NSAIDS, and steroids, this will inhibit the formation of prostaglandins and therefore disrupts the overall balance and causes inflammation in the body by default.